lichenaut/DatapackLoader/README.md

 # DatapackLoader

-DatapackLoader automatically adds datapacks into your server!
-This plugin is intended as a tool to quicken datapack development, but it can also be used to install datapacks.
+DatapackLoader automatically adds datapacks to your Minecraft server!
+This plugin can be used to install datapacks and quicken datapack development.

 [![Github All Releases](https://img.shields.io/github/downloads/lichenaut/DatapackLoader/total.svg)]()